urmichauhan/StudentApp/README.md

 3) Page Not Found - In such case of visit the path/URL that does not exists in Router or can not match any path.Click on Back to Home for redirect to the Home(Register student) page.

+Additional functional details :
+- Created 3 components and 1 Service to share the data.
+- Used Reactive forms controls data binding.
+- Used bootstrap for responsive design.